nbronson/ccstm/doc/exceptions.md

 ## Internally thrown exceptions subclass `RollbackError`

-Rollback of an in-progress transaction requires a non-local transfer of control, which is accomplished by throwing an `Error`.
-This will occur if a transaction becomes invalid or if it is explicitly retried by the user.
-All exceptions that subclass `edu.stanford.ppl.ccstm.RollbackError` should be allowed to propagate.
+Rollback of an in-progress transaction requires a non-local transfer of control, which is accomplished by throwing `RollbackError`.
+This will occur if a transaction becomes invalid or if it is explicitly retried by the user.  `edu.stanford.ppl.ccstm.RollbackError` should be allowed to propagate.
 Rollbacks use `Error`s instead of `Exception`s because it is common (if questionable) to catch all `Exception` instances in error handling code.